 Limited activities relating to specific federal, state, or local legislation or ballot initiatives are permissible where (1) the subject matter is directly related to core interests of the University's activities; (2) the President has determined that the University should take a position; and (3) the individuals who speak or write on the University's behalf are specifically authorized to do so.

-Any Stanford researcher considering doing research involving political campaigns should consult with the General Counsel's Office for any legal restrictions, and should submit the research proposal in advance to Stanford's Institutional Review Board as appropriate under its policies and procedures.
+Any Stanford researcher considering doing research involving current or future elections or political campaigns should confer with the Vice Provost and Dean of Research (who will consult with the General Counsel's Office for any legal restrictions), and should submit the research proposal in advance to Stanford's Institutional Review Board as appropriate under its policies and procedures.

-The Vice President for Public Affairs, in consultation with the General Counsel, is the administrative officer responsible for interpretation and application of the above guidelines.
-Questions on whether planned student activities are consistent with the University's obligations should be directed to the Dean of Student Life, who will consult with the Vice President for Public Affairs and/or the General Counsel.
-All other questions on whether planned activities are consistent with the University's obligations should be addressed directly to the Vice President for Public Affairs or the General Counsel.
+The Vice President for External Relations, in consultation with the Vice President for Government Affairs, and/or the General Counsel, is the administrative officer responsible for interpretation and application of the above guidelines.
+Questions on whether planned student activities are consistent with the University's obligations should be directed to the Office of Student Engagement, which will consult with the Vice President for External Relations.
+All other questions on whether planned school, department or institute or other activities are consistent with the University's obligations should be addressed directly to the Office of Special Events & Protocol, which will consult with the Vice President for External Relations.